-- Hot desk ACD Agents can use Make Busy features. - All users can set Do Not Disturb. - MiVoice Integration for Salesforce (through Mitel OIG) sends Make Busy codes to the MiVoice Business controller.
+- Hot desk ACD Agents can use Make Busy features. - Hot desk users and Hot desk Agents can set Do Not Disturb. - MiVoice Integration for Salesforce (through Mitel OIG) sends Make Busy codes to the MiVoice Business controller.

 For MiVoice Integration for Salesforce to use account codes and classification codes correctly, the following conditions must be true: